nazwhale/who-is-naz-2/src/blog-posts/personal-bios.md

   - work
 ---

-Naz founded [Onfolk](https://www.onfolk.com/) in 2020 and went through [Y Combinator](https://www.ycombinator.com/).
+Naz was an early employee [Monzo](https://www.monzo.com), founded [Onfolk](https://www.onfolk.com/) in 2020 and went through [Y Combinator](https://www.ycombinator.com/).
 Onfolk was acquired by [Tide](https://www.tide.co/) (the UK business bank) in 2024.
-He currently leads Tide's payroll team and advises startups.
-Previously, he worked on scaling Monzo as an early employee in product and engineering.
-Loves building side-projects and simple, user-first design.
-Outside of work, he's usually swimming or trail running.
+He's currently a Product Lead and "AI champion" at Tide and advises startups.
+He's worked in product, engineering, and design.
+Loves simple, user-first design.
+Outside of work, he enjoys running up big hills.

 ### Headshot